-Species Minimum size Bag limit Brown trout, Rainbow trout 220 mm 20
+Species Min. size Bag limit Brown trout, Rainbow trout 220 mm 20

-\Total daily bag limit: 20 fish for all species combined.
+\Total daily bag limit: 20 fish for both species combined.

-Please note: The Western Shore of Lake King William from Long Bay to Guelph River is within the Franklin Gordon Wild Rivers National Park.
-To protect the unique native fauna and flora these areas are restricted to the use of artificial lures and fly-fishing only.
+Please note: The Western Shore of Lake King William is within the Franklin Gordon Wild Rivers National Park.
+To protect the unique native fauna and flora these areas are restricted to the use of artificial lures and flyfishing only.
 This applies only to shore based anglers.